marksmango-0/Stardew-Mod-Recommendations/README.md

 ### Farm Maps
+These are just a small selection of the farm maps available.
+As a general rule, I'd recommend only downloading maps that have been updated since 1.5 (roughly December 20th) as the base structure of the farm changed and most older maps will not be compatible.
+Some of these I've used, some I've seen recommended.
+Daisy Niko (Capitalist Dream) and Inkubus (Modest Maps) have a larger selection than is listed here and produce great maps.

 + [Ace Farms Expanded](https://www.nexusmods.com/stardewvalley/mods/988) - a configurable selection of small to large-sized farm maps
 + [Capitalist Dream Farm 2](https://www.nexusmods.com/stardewvalley/mods/4572) - a large farm with lots of planting room and many secrets
 + [Grandpa's Farm](https://www.nexusmods.com/stardewvalley/mods/3753?tab=files) - a moderate sized farm similar to the vanilla standard but much better (this requires SVE!)